DenLilleMand/blog/README.md

 # Setting up database

-1.CREATE DATABASE blog;
+1. CREATE DATABASE blog;

-2.CREATE USER denlillemand;
+2. CREATE USER denlillemand;

-3.GRANT ALL PRIVILEGES ON DATABASE blog TO denlillemand;
+3. GRANT ALL PRIVILEGES ON DATABASE blog TO denlillemand;

 Remember to log into the 'blog' database before running the following:

-4.CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
+4. CREATE EXTENSION IF NOT EXISTS "uuid-ossp";

 # Creating migrations